quarkly/help/docs/tutorials/integration-with-paypal.md

 Follow the [https://www.sandbox.paypal.com/us/signin](https://www.sandbox.paypal.com/us/signin) and fill in the **Email ID** and **System Generated Password**.

-After logging in you will see the Main page with a balance of US$5,000.
+After logging in you will see the Main page with a balance of $5,000 US.

 ![Account Dashboard](/scr/tutorials/integration-with-paypal-account-dashboard.png)